JunningHuang/homepage/content/index.md

 ---
-title: Welcome to Junning's homepage
+title: Welcome to Junning's blog
 ---

-This is Junning's homepage, welcome!
+This is Junning's blog, welcome!